-Step 2: Find your sweet spot to run for 30-seconds at high intensity.
-Running speed should be a little higher in a 30-second run in comparison on 60-second run.
+- Step 2: Find your sweet spot to run for 30-seconds at high intensity.
+Running speed should be a little higher in a 30-second run in comparison to the 60-second run.

 Repeat Step-2 and Step-3 for 10 rounds.
-It’s just a 10 minutes workout butt works really well to get in shape.
+It’s just a 10 minutes workout but works really well to get in shape.

-Looking to intensify the workout session?
+Looking to intensify the HIIT workout session?
 Opt for hill sprinting.
-Till the end of the workout, you will be pleading for mercy.
+Till the end of the workout, you will be begging for mercy.

-Tabata workout is one of the most famous forms of High-intensity interval training, it includes 20-second workout and 40-second rest.
+Tabata workout is one of the most famous forms of High-intensity interval training, it includes a 20-second workout and 10-second rest.
 Tabata Intervals contains 8-rounds.

-Although 20 seconds might sound quite easy to accomplish but it’s not.
+Although 20 seconds might sound quite easy to accomplish, it’s not!
 Your body will start to feel the burn after 4th rounds and will get on the verge of collapse after the 6th round.

-Tabata workout was designed to test the endurance of soldiers before their recruitment but now it became a integral part of the fitness community.
+Tabata workout was designed to test the endurance of soldiers before their recruitment but now it became an integral part of the fitness community.

-Step 4: continue the process until the completion of 8th rounds.
+- Step 4: Continue the process until the completion of the 8th rounds.

 It’s a highly versatile 4-minute workout that can be done anytime and anywhere.